 It is imperative to use the right equipment in the tank to make the water conditions stable and healthy.
 Many people think that because wild Bettas live in rice paddies, they can tolerate dirty or different water temperatures.
 But it is not true.

-The weather in countries like Thailand is tropical, so the temperature of the water of the streams or ponds ranges between 75-80oF.
-So, it is quite important to have a heater in your tank to keep the water warm.
+The weather in countries like Thailand is tropical, so the temperature of the water in streams or ponds ranges between 75 and 80 degrees Fahrenheit.
+So, having a heater in your tank is quite important to keep the water warm.

-Another important thing that you need for the aquarium is a filter.
-The filter will regularly clean the water and keep it oxygenated.
-It will keep the water healthy by reducing the ammonia or nitrites level.
+Another important thing for the aquarium is a filter.
+The filter regularly cleans the water and keeps it oxygenated.
+It also keeps the water healthy by reducing the level of ammonia or nitrites.

 Even after using a filter, you have to change the water once every week.
-It will also help in reducing the other harmful components from the aquarium while maintaining the temperature.
+This will help reduce the other harmful components in the aquarium while maintaining the temperature.

 Male Betta Fish Should Be Kept Separate

-As early as the 19th century, Bettas were considered as a source of entertainment, especially the male Bettas.
-The aggressive species were bred to produce more aggressive species and battled out in the tank, like cockfighting.
+As early as the 19th century, Bettas, especially male bettas, were considered a source of entertainment.
+Aggressive species were bred to produce more aggressive species and battled out in the tank, like cockfighting.

-Sad enough, Betta fighting is still in practice in some parts of Thailand.
-They get the name ‘Siamese Fighting Fish’ from that trend only.
+Sad enough, Betta fighting is still practiced in some parts of Thailand.
+The name ‘Siamese Fighting Fish’ comes from that trend only.

-If you have no intention of battling your Bettas, put them in the separate tanks or give enough space to swim or hide in the tank.
-On the other hand, the female Bettas are not that aggressive and can live peacefully in a group.
+If you have no intention of battling your Bettas, put them in separate tanks or give them enough space to swim or hide in the tank.
+On the other hand, female Bettas are not that aggressive and can live peacefully in a group.

 If there is limited space to swim and hide, you will encounter the ugliest fight among the two Bettas.
 They will fight until their last breath.
 In the end, you will have a heavily injured male Betta and one dead male Betta.

-To avoid facing this situation, don’t put the two male Betta in the same tank.
-Other fish species can become a good companion of the male Bettas, such as Rasboras.
+Don’t put the two male Betta in the same tank to avoid this situation.
+Other fish species, such as Rasboras, can become good companions of the male Bettas.

 These two are known to co-exist in the wild, so keeping them together in the same tank is safe.
 Other fish species that can live peacefully with the male Bettas include Bristlenose Pleco, Neon Tetras, Snails, and Loaches.